404labfr/laravel-impersonate/readme.md

 ```
 ## Blade

-There is two Blade directives available.
+There is three Blade directives available.

 ### When the user can impersonate